ISasiain/Methylation_beta_correction/README.md

 Rscript ../../scripts/analyse_final_beta_correction/heatmap_script.r -o ../corrected_betas/BRCA_example_without_refitting.original.samples_to_correct.RData -c ../corrected_betas/BRCA_example_without_refitting.tumor.samples_to_correct.RData -m ../corrected_betas/BRCA_example_without_refitting.microenvironment.samples_to_correct.RData -a ../data_to_correct/brcaStatus_BRCA1.txt -p without_refitting_heatmap;
 ```

-#### Running the whole pipeline with an example: BRCA1 USING ONLY TNBC DATA FROM TCGA TO CORRECT
+* USING ONLY THE TNBC BRCA-TCGA DATA TO CREATE REGRESSIONS USED TO CORRECT BETAS

 1. Copying data used in the last approach.
 Everything is kept equal except for the refernce data used for the correction
 ```bash